anilkagak2/DiSK_Distilling_Scaffolded_Knowledge/README.md

 Our DiSK.py file contains the core utilities including the proposed scaffolded distillation logic.
 You can run the CIFAR-100 and Tiny-ImageNet experiments using the runner.sh file by updating the student and teacher networks as well as their pre-trained models.
 For ImageNet experiments, follow the runner.sh file in the imagenet folder.

+We provide access to the cross-entropy pre-trained teacher and student models in the [google drive link](https://drive.google.com/drive/folders/1ZDJTXiPAzKOMd8n9wsHCS2-PQWHTbouS?usp=share_link).
+Please download the required models in your local directory and provide this directory location in the ```runner.sh``` script.

 ```
 bash runner.sh
 ```